-Find out more: Speak to your local provider or talk to an adviser
+Find out more: Speak to your local college or training provider or talk to an adviser

 Description: Qualifications that give you a broad overview of working in a specific sector, like business, media, engineering, leisure or science and technology.
 A mix of classroom-based learning

 with the chance to get some practical skills.